selectiveintellect/vic/syntax.md

         $var1++;
     }

-A good example of the usage of these statements is in the file `share/examples/conditional.vic`.

 The `while` loop accepts the `break` and `continue` statements as in the C programming language, and they have the same functionality.
 The `if-else` block also accepts the `break` statement to allow the user to break out of the inner-most loop that the code instructions might be in.
 This is very useful for conditional breaks out of nested loops.

+A good example of the usage of these statements is in the file `share/examples/conditional.vic` and `share/examples/loopbreak.vic`.

 ### Unconditional Loops